FRIDAY & SATURDAY: RCPD road restrictions on Moro & 12th St start at 11 PM.

 Yes, parallel parking along the south side of Fremont Street, adjacent to City Park, will remain in place following the completion of construction.

-This project is funded through a combination of special street and highway funds (fuel taxes), stormwater funds, water funds, wastewater funds, and the 2023 Economic Recovery and Relief sales tax.
-Additionally, $340,872 of the project is through federal grant funding from Flint Hills ATA Bus for the shelter and pedestrian improvements.
+This project was funded through a combination of special street and highway funds (fuel taxes), stormwater funds, water funds, wastewater funds, and the 2023 Economic Recovery and Relief sales tax.
+Additionally, $340,872 of the project was through federal grant funding from Flint Hills ATA Bus for the shelter and pedestrian improvements.

 On November 3, 2020, Manhattan voters passed a ballot measure to adopt a 0.5% Economic Recovery and Relief sales tax.
 The sales tax took effect on January 1, 2023 and will remain in effect for 10 years.
 The new City-wide 0.5% sales tax is coincided with the expiration of a 0.5% Riley County Sales that sunset on December 31, 2022.
 The new 0.5% city sales tax is levied within the entire city limits of Manhattan, including those portions of the City within Pottawatomie County.